Speed: The GCS ENCS Cluster

 2.1.1 SSH Connections

-Requirements to create connections to “Speed”:
+Requirements to create SSH connection to “Speed”:

 1. Active GCS ENCS user account: Ensure you have an active GCS ENCS user account with permission to connect to Speed (see Section 1.8).